The answers on the TOP 40 frequently asked questions about

 - Management of ECHA SCIP dossier IDs and their history

-Which key items do I have to check to ensure the correct workflow for SCIP reporting in iPoint SCIP?
+Which key items do I have to check to ensure the correct workflow for SCIP reporting in the iPoint SCIP Database Connector?

 As a minimum you need details of SVHC contents at article level for all products sold or supplied in the EU.